MaximilianFreitag/Password-Generator-Streamlit/README.md

 ## About The Project
-A small app that takes the users prefered password length + his preferences and the app outputs a according password.
+A small app that takes the users prefered password length + his preferences and the app outputs an according password.

 Test it out yourself ---> [Demo](https://share.streamlit.io/maximilianfreitag/password-generator-streamlit/pass_gen.py)